What is Business Intelligence (BI)?

 - Education and school districts

 - Business and industry

 - Law enforcement

-Data needs to be gathered and analyzed in order for end-users to be able to easily access it.
-Professionals in the field amass massive amounts of complicated data through:
+Data needs to be gathered and analyzed for end-users to be able to access it easily.
+Professionals in the field amass massive amounts of complex data through:

 - Data mining

 - Predictive analytics